• Skip to primary navigation

 Combine the brown sugar, butter, and onion in a large skillet on medium heat.
 Cook the onion until translucent, (4 or 5 minutes).
 Remove from heat, stir in the vinegar, and set aside.

-Cooked Onion
+Cooked Onion in a skillet.

 In a 4 to 6-quart kettle or dutch oven, combine the cranberries, raisins, wine, and apple pie spice.
 Bring to a boil over medium heat and cook for 5 minutes while stirring occasionally.